vindarel/cl-ansi-term/README.md

 `cl-ansi-term` allows to print various primitives on ANSI-complaint terminals.
-It also supports coloration and effects. `cl-ansi-term` is not something like `ncurses`, because it works with primitives that you can output on your terminal, as well as redirect to a file without any loss.
-In other words it's more about good ol' textual interface than *emulation of GUI* in terminal.
+It also supports coloration and effects. `cl-ansi-term` is not something like `ncurses`, because it works with primitives that you can output in your terminal, as well as redirect to a file.
+In other words, it's more about good ol' textual interface than *emulation of GUI* in terminal.
 An example of user interface created with `cl-ansi-term` is [here](https://github.com/mrkkrp/shtookovina).

 `cl-ansi-term` can print the following things: